-- 1. The student may attempt to resolve the concern with the Instructor.
-If the issue cannot be resolved with the Instructor, the student may contact the Instructor Supervisor. - 2.
-If the issue cannot be resolved with the Instructor or Instructor Supervisor, the student may contact the Director, A. Charles Emanuele. - 3.
+- 1. The student may contact the Bureau of Private Post Secondary Education to file a grievance. - 2.
+The student may attempt to resolve the concern with the Instructor.
+If the issue cannot be resolved with the Instructor, the student may contact the Instructor Supervisor. - 3.
+If the issue cannot be resolved with the Instructor or Instructor Supervisor, the student may contact the Director, A. Charles Emanuele. - 4.
 If at this point, the issue is not resolved, the complaint / concern may be submitted to the School Director by fax, telephone, or in writing: